dnmfarrell/jp/README.md

     "Hello"

 ### jp.pop
-Pops the top entry off the stack, deleting it:
+Pops the top entry off the stack, deleting it.

     echo '"Hello"' | jp jp.pop
     # no output as stack is empty

 ### jp.swap
-Swaps the top two entries of the stack with each other
+Swaps the top two items of the stack with each other.

     echo '"Hello"' | jp '"World!"' jp.swap
     "Hello"
     "World!"

 ### jp.dup
-Copies the value on the top of the stack making it the top two entries
+Copies the value on the top of the stack making it the top two items.

     echo '"Hello"' | jp jp.dup
     "Hello"